kyma-project/api-gateway/docs/jwt-ory-to-istio.md

 ## How Istio differs from Ory Oathkeeper JWT access strategy

-Only `header` and `cookie` mutators are supported with Istio JWT access strategy.
-For more info please take a look at our [APIRule CR](https://github.com/kyma-project/api-gateway/blob/main/docs/api-rule-cr.md#mutators) reference documentation.
+Istio JWT access strategy only supports `header` and `cookie` mutators.
+For more information, take a look at the [APIRule CR reference documentation](https://github.com/kyma-project/api-gateway/blob/main/docs/api-rule-cr.md#mutators).

 Istio doesn't support regex type of path matching in Authorization Policies, which are supported by Ory Oathkeeper rules and by Virtual Service.